-Figure NB6 - Total Income Per Student, by Source and Type of Institution, Canada vs. New Brunswick, 2020-21
+Figure NB6: Total Income Per FTE Student, by Source and Type of Institution, Canada vs. New Brunswick, 2021-22

-New Brunswick's tuition fees and total student aid disbursements (in GDP terms) tend to stick fairly close to the national average.
-It is however one of the few provinces to have increased its share of both student loans and student grants issues vis-à-vis the federal government.
+New Brunswick's tuition fees and total student aid disbursements (in GDP terms) tend to hew closely to the national average.
+However, it is one of the few places in Canada where provincial student loans are increasing in importance relative to federal ones.

-Figure NB7 - University Undergraduate Tuition and Additional Fees, Canada vs. New Brunswick, 2006-07 to 2021-22 in real \$2020
+Figure NB7: University Undergraduate Tuition and Additional Fees, Canada vs. New Brunswick, 2006-07 to 2022-23, Millions, in real \$2022

-Figure NB9 - Total Government Student Aid, by Type of Aid, as a Percentage of Gross Domestic Product, New Brunswick, 2011-12 to 2019-20
+Figure NB9: Total Government Student Aid, by Type of Aid, as a Percentage of Gross Domestic Product, New Brunswick, 2011-12 to 2021-22